Houttuynia, Bishop’s Weed, Chameleon Plant, etc.

 Houttuynia cordata ‘Chameleon’

 Houttuynia cordata Thunb. is the correct and accepted scientific name for the Bishop’s Weed.
 It was named and first described by Carl Peter Thunberg.
 Tropicos says he first published the plant description in Kongl.
-Vetenskaps Academiens Nya Handlingar in 1783.
-Plants of the World Online says he first described it in Flora Japonica in 1784.
+Vetenskaps Academiens Nya Handlingar in 1783 while the International Plant Names Index says Flora Japonica in 1784.
 He also named and described the genus in the same publication.